certtools/intelmq-tutorial/lesson-2.md

 Also, if your data does not appear in the output file, please check the message queues if something got stuck.
 Also check if all bots in the pipeline are indeed running.

+In case you started these bots already previously, the data might got de-duplicated.
+We will cover this topic later, but for now you can issue this command: `redis-cli -n 6 -c "FLUSHDB"`

 ### Visualizing everything

 You can also go to the graphical interface and observe the pipeline: [http://localhost:8080/manager](http://localhost:8080/manager).